 Easee One - featuring both WiFi and mobile data connections, the Easee One has both bases covered.

 Let’s not forget, the Ohme Home is one of the lowest-cost EV chargers on the market so overall you're getting a high quality product for the price.

 There isn’t a whole lot more to say about the Ohme device itself as it is its software and app that really sets it apart rather than the hardware.

 I should be clear that the term “super smart” is my own and not Ohme’s, but it is the best way I can describe it.
 All charge points we sell are “smart”, but Ohme takes this to the next level by synchronising with your energy tariff so it can automatically charge at the cheapest electricity rates.

 If you’re on a standard tariff or one with a simple flat overnight rate, then this won’t matter so much – although the Ohme will have no trouble with this sort of tariff.

-Instead, where it really shines is with the newer “time of use” tariffs, such as Octopus Agile.
+Instead, where it really shines is with the newer “time-of-use” tariffs, such as Octopus Agile, Octopus Go, EDF GoElectric 98 and more.
 Energy suppliers are increasingly experimenting with new ways of selling electricity as our energy make-up continues to rely more heavily on renewables and our infrastructure changes with it.

 For example, Octopus Agile prices change every 30 minutes based on the wholesale price it pays.
 At its most basic, if energy demand is low but there is lots of supply then prices will be low and vice versa.
 There are even times when prices are negative and you will get paid to use electricity.